Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 ## 1. Algorithms
 We have used 3 algorithms in this paper.
 The Vanilla method, _i.e._ Monte Carlo, and the recursive methods, _i.e._, the Soph-EU-Agent and the E. The pseudo-code of the 3 algorithms are included in the Appendix A of our paper.
 Each of these algorithms is packed into a function, with the inputs to the algorithms being the inputs to the functions.

-For all the 3 algorithms, we use ε-greedy as the rand
+For all the 3 algorithms, we use ε-greedy as the randomization method of soft-greedy policy.

 ### 1.1 MC
 For this method, we modify the standard textbook implementation of on-policy MC method to use hyperbolic discounting.
 The modification is mainly in the way that `G` is updated.
-In our modified algorithm, we use
+In our modified algorithm, we use the following formula to update the `G` factor:
 ```
 d = T - t
 G = 1/(1+k*d) * R_t
 ```
+where `t` is the current time, `T` is the length of the episode, and `R_t` is the reward at time `t`.

 ### 1.2 Soph-EU-Agent (Forward)
 This is the method that we refer to as 'forward update'.